matrozov/yii2-pro-active-query/README.md

     }
 }
 ```
-Now, you can simple selection from database with extension function:
+Now, you can simple selection from database with your filter function:
 ```php
 $items = MyClass::find()->myFunc()->all();
 ```